thin-edge/thin-edge.io-specs/src/software-management/plugin-api.md

     of the ability of the package manager to deal with concurrent versions for a module.
   * A plugin might not be able to install dependencies.
     In that case, the device administrator will have to request explicitly the dependencies to be installed first.
-  * On success, and once the `finalize` command has been successfully called, the module version should be reported by the `list` command.
+  * After a successful sequence `prepare; install foo; finalize` the module `foo` must be reported by the `list` command.
-    This is should and not a must, for two reasons.
+  * After a successful sequence `prepare; install foo --version v; finalize` the module `foo` must be reported by the `list` command with the version `v`.
-    First, the list report the module versions while constraints might be provided to the `--version` option.
+    If the plugin manage concurrent versions, the module `foo` might also be reported with versions already installed before the operation.
-    Second, a plugin is not required to detect inconsistent actions as `prepare;install a; remove a-dependency; finalize`.
+  * A plugin is not required to detect inconsistent actions as `prepare; install a; remove a-dependency; finalize`.
   * This is not an error to run this command twice or when the module is already installed.
 * An error must be reported if:
   * The module name is unknown.